Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * Adrian Willaert set to music in the madrigals of New Music the sonnets of Petrarch.

 * The toccata is also known as a "virtuoso prelude," designed to feature both the range of the organ and the dexterity of the organist.

+## Tuesday, March 29, 2022

+* Palladio was a careful student of Vitruvius, sharing an interest with Leonardo.

+* The Pantheon in Rome served as the model for the central dome of Palladio's La Rotunda.